Neroli1108/code-function-analysis-vscode-ext/README.md

 ## Troubleshooting

-- **Failed to Get Response from OpenAI API**:
+- **Failed to Get Response from API**:

   - Ensure your API key is correctly set and has the necessary permissions.
-  - Verify that you have access to the GPT-4 model.
+  - Verify that you have access to the selected model.
   - Check your internet connection and firewall settings.
   - Review the detailed error messages for specific issues.